 With the extensions of Link light rail service approved under ST2, the fleet requirements will triple, from the current 62 vehicles to 184 vehicles.
 In the fall of 2016, the Sound Transit Board of Directors approved the purchase of 122 additional light rail vehicles from Siemens Industry, Inc. to meet the needs for the ST2 extensions.
 Sound Transit will be working with the vendor on the design of the vehicles to ensure the needs of all transit riders are incorporated.
-The final delivery schedule of the light rail vehicles is currently being negotiated.
-The figures for years 2019-2022 in Table 19 will be updated for the final version of the Service Implementation Plan, to be released in early 2017.
+The final delivery schedule of the light rail vehicles is currently being finalized.
+The figures for years 2019-2022 in Table 19 will be updated in the 2018 Service Implementation Plan.